-For years, the Sussex County Council opened its public meetings with a Council member reciting the Lord's Prayer.
-Americans United wrote to the County Council in June 2008, and again in April 2009, asking the Council to stop opening its meetings with the Lord's Prayer because the Constitution prohibits legislative prayers used to advance one religion.
+For several years, the Sussex County Council opened its meetings with a recitation of the Lord’s Prayer by a member of the council.
+Americans United wrote to the Sussex County Council in June 2008, and again in April 2009, explaining that the Constitution prohibits governmental bodies from opening their meetings with prayers that exclusively advance a single religion, and asking the Council to discontinue its practice.
 The County did not respond to either letter.

-On June 30, 2011, we filed a lawsuit in federal court in Delaware, on behalf of four Sussex County residents, including a member of the League of Women Voters and a Lutheran minister.
-In August, the County filed a motion to dismiss the complaint, which we opposed.
-In December, we moved for a preliminary injunction, which asked the trial court to prohibit the Council from opening meetings with Christian prayers while the case is proceeding.
+In June 2011, we filed a lawsuit in federal district court on behalf of four Sussex County residents: Barbara Mullin, a member of the League of Women Voters; the Reverend John Steinbruck, a Lutheran minister; Julie Jackson, an indigenous-rights activist; and William O’Connor, a retired research psychologist.
+And in December 2011, we filed a motion for a preliminary injunction, asking the court to prohibit the Council from opening meetings with sectarian prayers while the case was ongoing.